ISTE-VIT/Projects-Archive/Machine Learning/16 Natural Language Processing/N-gram-Keyword-Generation-Using-Different-Libraries/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE.txt` for more info.

 <p align="right">(<a href="#top">back to top</a>)</p>